jrpool/xhrapp-panlex-api/README.md

 # xhrapp-panlex-api
-Basic web app illustrating use of XMLHTTPRequest to get information from the PanLex API
+Basic web app illustrating use of XMLHTTPRequest to get information from a third-party API

 Project Members: